someparty/someparty/source/articles/2020-09-20-big-gay-hands.html.markdown

 Montreal art-rock group [Suuns](https://suuns.bandcamp.com/) have a new EP due for an October 30 release on [Secret City](https://www.secretcityrecords.com/) and [Joyful Noise](https://www.joyfulnoiserecordings.com).
 The set, titled *Fiction*, follows 2018's full-length *Felt*.

-With the announcement the band shared the audio for the song  "Pray."
+With the announcement, the band shared the audio for the song  "Pray."
 Drummer Liam O'Neill commented on the track:

 >"We recorded *PRAY* in the heat of the Dallas summer in 2015 with our mate John Congleton.
 We loved it.
 It was the best song we recorded for our 2016 album *Hold/Still*, but it didn't make the cut, probably because we loved it so much and thought we had an even better version of it in us.
 We subsequently tried to record multiple versions of this song, none of which captured the unhinged energy of this live-off-the-floor performance.
 Discovering this lost jam and its power felt like a reminder to keep in the moment and to trust ourselves - you just have to keep moving forward."